15 Reasons Japan Is Even Better in Winter

 The plum blossoms

-5/12Want to see Japan in bloom… but without the crowds?
-Visit in mid-February when the plum blossoms (ume) beat the cherry blossom (sakura) season by a month or so.
-Less delicate than sakura, the flowers are just as photogenic, bursting in swaths of fuchsia, blush pink and white.
-Take in the magical sight at Koishikawa Korakuen Gardens in Tokyo, Dazaifu Tenmangu Shrine in Fukuoka or Kairakuen Garden in Ibaraki.
+6/16Want to see Japan in bloom… sans crowds?
+Visit in mid-February, when the plum blossoms (ume) beat the cherry-blossom (sakura) season by a month or so.
+While not as delicate as sakura, the flowers are just as photogenic, bursting in swaths of fuchsia, blush pink and white.
+Take in the magical sight at Koishikawa Kōrakuen Gardens in Tokyo, Dazaifu Tenmangu Shrine in Fukuoka or Kairakuen Garden in Ibaraki.

 Image credit: Getty Images